beerose/blog/content/posts/ts-fight/post.md

 1. There are many benefits of designing with types.
 If you want to know more about it, check out the excellent post series on [F# for Fun and Profit](https://fsharpforfunandprofit.com/posts/designing-with-types-intro/).

 2. [Tests or Types: Why Not Both?](https://www.swyx.io/tests-or-types/).

+3. If you're new to TypeScript and want to learn it, check out this amazing tutorial: [TypeScript Tutorial for JS Programmers Who Know How to Build a Todo App](https://ts.chibicode.com/todo/).